gregorriegler/rest-crash-course/rest-crash-course.md

 ## Enabling Safe API Change
 First of all, you want to make the participating Machines Robust to API change by following the Robustness Principle.

-> ⚠️ Be conservative in sending stuff, but liberal in receiving it.
+> ⚠️ Be conservative in what you send, but liberal in what you can receive.

-Then there are a couple Strategies how to make Changes to an API.
+Then there are a couple strategies how to make changes to an API.

 ### API Versioning
 Every non-compatible change creates a new Version via URI (e.g. /api/V1) or Content-Type (e.g. application/vnd.v1+json).